maryamkameli/portfolio/README.md

 ### Machine Learning Summer Day Camp
 **University of Minnesota** (_July 2024_)
 - Volunteered as a Teaching Assistant for 11th and 12th-grade students, guiding them through machine learning concepts.
-- **Impact:** Inspired future computer scientists through hands-on projects and teamwork.

 ### Resource Instructor in CSE:TALK Program
 **College of Science and Engineering, University of Minnesota** (_July 2024_)
-- Conducted teaching sessions for first-year international students preparing for teaching assistant roles.
+- Demonstrated daily teaching sessions for first year international students to showcase an effective discussion leadership and prepare them for being a teaching assistant.
-- **Impact:** Enhanced students' teaching and communication skills through evaluations and feedback.

 ---

 *Thanks for visiting my portfolio!
 I'm always open to collaborations and discussions.
-Let's connect!*
+Let's [connect](mailto:kamel026@umn.edu)!*